gr8username/Hypixel-Online-Telegram-Bot/README.md

 ## NOTE: this is meant to be used by the user hosting it, and offers no functionality for usage by other users, or adding users by messaging. the bot

 ## Guide:
+* Download the OnlineBot.sh file from the repository.

 Change the variables near the top of the shell script (ex. ```key='HYPIXEL-API-KEY-GOES-HERE```)
 * to obtain a Hypixel API key, please login ingame and run the command /key.